folbricht/desync/README.md

 s3+http://127.0.0.1:9000/store
 ```

-#### Previous S3 storage layout
-Before April 2018, chunks in S3 stores were kept in a flat layout, with the name being the checksum of the chunk.
-Since then, the layout was modified to match that of local stores: `<4-checksum-chars>/<checksum>.cacnk` This change allows the use of other tools to convert or copy stores between local and S3 stores.
-To convert an existing s3 store from the old format, a command `upgrade-s3` is available in the tool.

 ### Configuration

 For most use cases, it is sufficient to use the tool's default configuration not requiring a config file.
 Having a config file `$HOME/.config/desync/config.json` allows for further customization of timeouts, error retry behaviour or credentials that can't be set via command-line options or environment variables.
+All values have sensible defaults if unconfigured.
+Only add configuration for values that differ from the defaults.
 To view the current configuration, use `desync config`.
 If no config file is present, this will show the defaults.
 To create a config file allowing custom values, use `desync config -w` which will write the current configuration to the file, then edit the file.

 Available configuration values:
 - `http-timeout` *DEPRECATED, see `store-options.<Location>.timeout`* - HTTP request timeout used in HTTP stores (not S3) in nanoseconds